Mandatory Palestine: After the Second World War: Insurgency and the Partition Plan

 These events were the decisive factors that forced Britain to announce their desire to terminate the Palestine Mandate and place the Question of Palestine before the United Nations, the successor to the League of Nations.
 The UN created UNSCOP (the UN Special Committee on Palestine) on 15 May 1947, with representatives from 11 countries.
-UNSCOP conducted hearings and made a general survey of the situation in Palestine, and issued its report on 31 August.
+UNSCOP conducted hearings and made a general survey of the situation in Palestine and issued its report on 31 August.
 Seven members (Canada, Czechoslovakia, Guatemala, Netherlands, Peru, Sweden, and Uruguay) recommended the creation of independent Arab and Jewish states, with Jerusalem to be placed under international administration.
 Three members (India, Iran, and Yugoslavia) supported the creation of a single federal state containing both Jewish and Arab constituent states.
 Australia abstained.

 On 29 November 1947, the UN General Assembly, voting 33 to 13, with 10 abstentions, adopted a resolution recommending the adoption and implementation of the Plan of Partition with Economic Union as Resolution 181 (II), while making some adjustments to the boundaries between the two states proposed by it.
 The division was to take effect on the date of British withdrawal.
 The partition plan required that the proposed states grant full civil rights to all people within their borders, regardless of race, religion or gender.
 The UN General Assembly is only granted the power to make recommendations; therefore, UNGAR 181 was not legally binding.
 Both the US and the Soviet Union supported the resolution.
 Haiti, Liberia, and the Philippines changed their votes at the last moment after concerted pressure from the US and from Zionist organisations.
 The five members of the Arab League, who were voting members at the time, voted against the Plan.

 The Jewish Agency, which was the Jewish state-in-formation, accepted the plan, and nearly all the Jews in Palestine rejoiced at the news.

-The partition plan was rejected by Palestinian Arab leadership and by most of the Arab population.
+The partition plan was rejected by the Palestinian Arab leadership and by most of the Arab population.
 Meeting in Cairo on November and December 1947, the Arab League then adopted a series of resolutions endorsing a military solution to the conflict.

 Britain announced that it would accept the partition plan, but refused to enforce it, arguing it was not accepted by the Arabs.
 Britain also refused to share the administration of Palestine with the UN Palestine Commission during the transitional period.
 In September 1947, the British government announced that the Mandate for Palestine would end at midnight on 14 May 1948.

 Some Jewish organisations also opposed the proposal.
 Irgun leader Menachem Begin announced, "The partition of the Homeland is illegal.
 It will never be recognised.
 The signature by institutions and individuals of the partition agreement is invalid.
 It will not bind the Jewish people.
 Jerusalem was and will forever be our capital.
 Eretz Israel will be restored to the people of Israel.
 All of it.
 And for ever."